* As an Amazon affiliate, this site earns from qualifying purchases.

 Mass Readings for the 7th Sunday of Easter Year A

-• First ReadingActs 1:12-14: “All these devoted themselves with one accord to prayer, together with some women, and Mary the mother of Jesus, and his brothers.”
+• First ReadingActs 1:12-14: After Jesus’ ascension, the apostles returned to Jerusalem and prayed together in the upper room with some women, Mary the mother of Jesus, and his brothers.

 Mass Readings for the 7th Sunday of Easter Year B